-AMP was formed in 1971 under Ohio Revised Code Chapter 1702 as a nonprofit corporation.
+AMP was formed in 1971 as a nonprofit corporation under Ohio Revised Code Chapter 1702.
 Under applicable law, AMP has perpetual existence and the duration of its existence is not otherwise limited by its certificate of incorporation or by any agreement with its Members.
 AMP must file, however, at certain times, Statements of Continued Existence with the Ohio Secretary of State pursuant to Ohio Revised Code § 1702.59.
 AMP has made all such required filings and is in good standing.

-AMP operates on a cooperative nonprofit basis for the mutual benefit of its Members, each of which owns and/or operates an electric utility system.
-As of September 1, 2009, AMP had 128 Members - 82 municipalities in Ohio, 29 boroughs in Pennsylvania, seven cities in Michigan, five municipalities in Virginia, three cities in Kentucky and two cities in West Virginia, all of which own and operate electric distribution systems and, in some cases, generating assets.
+As of August 1, 2010, AMP had 128 Members - 82 municipalities in Ohio, 30 boroughs in Pennsylvania, six cities in Michigan, five municipalities in Virginia, three cities in Kentucky and two cities in West Virginia, all but one of which owns and operates electric distribution systems and a few of which own and operate generating assets.
+The remaining Member is in the process of creating a municipal electric distribution system.